I'm Tired Of Being Asked, “Are You A Boy Or A Girl?"

 Tristan Fox, 22, model

-I was 19 when I went to this LGBT club on campus [at State University of New York at Purchase].
+I was 19 when I went to this LGBT club on campus.
 I had never heard of someone being non-binary before, but once I learned about it, I was very interested.
 It didn’t immediately click that I was what they were describing.
 After I started to think of myself that way, it started to make a lot of sense to me.
-Like, Yeah, I’m definitely not comfortable with people thinking I’m male.
+Like, yeah, I’m definitely not comfortable with people thinking I’m male.

 Advertisement